-If we take a look back at some of the very first websites created in the late 90s, it’s glaringly obvious how far we’ve advanced: when it comes to layout, usability, graphics, and definitely the overuse of fonts and colours (with early websites resembling bad PowerPoint presentations).
+Let's take a look back at some of the very first websites created in the late 90s.
+It’s glaringly obvious how far we’ve advanced: when it comes to layout, usability, graphics, and definitely the overuse of fonts and colours (with early websites resembling bad PowerPoint presentations).
 Flash forward to today: companies are not only focused on optimizing the overall user experience and navigability of their websites, but they are also primarily concentrating their efforts on creating the best mobile experience.

 Why?
 Because just as the difference between a website from 1995 and one from 2020 is plain to see, so is the difference between a desktop website transplanted onto a mobile device and a website developed specifically for a mobile experience.
 By designing a website that first considers mobile device users (mobile first), or perhaps not even creating a desktop website at all (mobile only), companies can guarantee that their content is readable and accessible on one of the most ubiquitous devices there is: the smartphone.